 |

 Amarkantak is a popular pilgrim destination.
 Although it is a hill station but more popular as a pilgrim destination.
 Being a important tourism region and sacred place it is visited by tourist through out the year by tourists and holy saints.
 Most of the visitors prefer to visit in winters and summers season as these are the best time for tourism activities in nearby tourist attractions and climate also favors traveling.
 Best time to visit Amarkantak is from August to April.
-During winters and summers its near by tourist destinations like Kanha national park, Bandhavgarh Tiger Reserve remain open for visitors so tourists makes their plan according to cover nearby tourist attractions along with Amarkantak.
+During winters and summers its near by tourist destinations like Kanha national park, Bandhavgarh tiger reserve remain open for visitors so tourists makes their plan according to cover these destinations alsong with this hill station.
 During monsoon season, it receives healthy rainfall and its surrounding greenery attracts nature photographers.
 Despite of this, if visitor wishes to visit in odd time, he/she can visit as it is open throughout the year for pilgrims and tourists.

 For accommodation, one can find hotels in Amarkantak.
 It is not a big city but a small town.
-Their are few budget category Amarkantak hotels and only one good category standard hotel of Madhya Pradesh State Tourism Development Corporation.
-Hotel Holiday Homes in Amarkantak is the best option to stay.
-It is the best option for stay, offering both Air-cooled and Air-conditioned category rooms.
+Their are few budget category hotels and only one good category standard hotel of Madhya Pradesh State Tourism Development Corporation.
+MPT Hotel Holiday Homes in Amarkantak is the best option to stay.
+It is the best option for stay, offering neat and clean air-conditioned category rooms.